 Last weekend hubby and I were very fortunate to be able to tag a weekend away on to the end of a business trip somewhere slightly warmer and sunnier than here.
-Babyproofing your marriage, and I don’t mean stopping you from having another child; I mean making sure that the kids don’t cause tension in a relationship, is often about trying to spend time together as a couple without the kids.
-However….
+This got me thinking about babyproofing your marriage.
+I don’t mean stopping you from having another child; I mean making sure that the kids don’t cause tension in a relationship.
+This is often about trying to spend time together as a couple without the kids.

 The organisation required around sorting out 3 children, a dog and leaving the house in a fit state for someone else to use nearly proved too much for me, but it was worth it.